sarim/mysqlcloudback/README.md

 ##Introduction
-This task of this script is to provide some helper functions to painlessly take backup of mysql database, compress,encrypt,decrypt it, or split it into smaller files, upload it to [cloudapp](http://cl.ly) storage.
-My aim is to create a The Swiss Army knife for backup related tasks.
+This task of this __python__ script is to provide some helper functions to painlessly take backup of mysql database, compress, encrypt, decrypt it, or split it into smaller files, upload it to [cloudapp](http://cl.ly) storage…
+My aim is to create a Swiss Army knife for backup related tasks.

 ##Features
 Features are implemented as independent functions.
 You can use them as you wish.
 Use them in any order or skip some when not needed.